oppia/oppia-android/Contributing-to-Oppia-Android.md

   git mv old_file_path new_file_path
   ```
   By using this command git will detect the file as a renamed file.

-* The team is currently using two build systems for the project: Gradle and Bazel.
-Please note that:
-  * It's currently recommended that all team members use **Gradle** for their active development in Android Studio.
-  * You may still need to use Bazel for debugging Bazel-specific tests or failures.
-To do this, you should follow the instructions [here](https://github.com/oppia/oppia-android/wiki/Oppia-Bazel-Setup-Instructions) to set up the ability to build with Bazel on your local command line.
-Most team members just use the console within Android Studio to run their Bazel commands.
-  * Bazel & Gradle sometimes don't play nicely with one another, so it's recommended that when you're verifying Bazel-specific things to do so in one go, and then delete the corresponding Bazel build artifacts using ``bazel clean`` before switching back over to Gradle (to avoid any issues with the two build systems crossing).
-Note that Bazel generally doesn't have any problems with Gradle build artifacts, so there's no need to clean the Gradle project first.
-  * As the team finishes the migration to Bazel, communications and instructions will be sent ahead of time for moving development environments away from Gradle so that we can officially deprecate it.

 ## Finding something to do
 **Starter projects for new contributors**